 Dying Race: The prime Vord Queen creates sterile "daughters" deliberately because they inevitably rise up and attempt to destroy her.
 With her death in the final book, the only queen left, in Canea, does not have the ability to produce more.

+Evil Cannot Comprehend Good: One Vord Queen doesn't get why Amara would give her own life to kill the queen.
 Later on, the Prime Queen takes measures to understand humanity more properly.
 Unfortunately, this tends to make things even worse.
 For instance, she attempts to serve dinner to people and have small talk, but is willing to brutally murder innocents because they are inconvenient.
 She doesn't understand why this is wrong.

 Genius Bruiser: One of the scariest things about the Vord Queens in general is how incredibly smart they are.
 The first Queen is so intelligent she's almost like a Zerg version of Grand Admiral Thrawn.